 Tip 1: Cut back leggy plants to clean up their shape and promote new growth.

 As mid-summer comes around, plants in hanging baskets can start to look straggly – around here, you’ll hear our garden experts say it’s time to ‘give it a good haircut!’
 Aggressively cutting back plants like verbena, petunias, and impatiens will encourage new growth, and a new set of fresh blooms will emerge within a week!
-Just make sure you have a good set of pruners like the Gardena Classic Secateur.
+Just make sure you have a good set of pruners.

 Pro tip!
 Cut leggy stems back by about 2/3 of their length.